xsscx/xnuimagetools/README.md

 3. **Monitor and Analyze:**
    - Monitor for crashes, hangs, and other signs of vulnerabilities.
    - Collect and analyze the results to identify and understand the bugs found.

-### 3. VideoToolbox Interposer Fuzzer

-This project focuses on interposing and fuzzing VideoToolbox functionalities on iOS and macOS platforms.
-The project includes multiple build targets and tests for iOS and macOS with Interposing dylibs.

-## Project Technical Summary
-This project focuses on interposing VideoToolbox functionalities to facilitate fuzzing and security testing on iOS and macOS platforms.
-The main components include the interposing code in videotoolbox-interposer.c and the test runner in videotoolbox-runner.m.
-The build process is managed through multiple makefiles, providing a structured and automated way to build and test the project.